JustToThePoint English Website Version

 General Method for Decoupling Linear Systems of Differential Equations

 We seek a transformation of variables that “decouples” this system, transforming it into two independent equations that can be solved separately.
 This approach simplifies the problem significantly.
-The decoupled form we aim for is:
+After decoupling, we ideally want a system of the form:

 $\begin{cases} u’ = λ_1u \\ v’ = λ_2v \end{cases}$